PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   protects every clamp intermediate at the public boundary;
 - `515bc99b` extracts expanded MUL/ADD/PRELU QDQ Transpose bridge cleanup and shares only the identical constant plan/apply mechanism;
-- the current checkpoint extracts quantized logistic-gated MUL bridge cleanup to a dedicated indexed owner with differential alias consolidation.
+- `49f53b1a` extracts quantized logistic-gated MUL bridge cleanup to a dedicated indexed owner with differential alias consolidation;
+- the current checkpoint gives the wrong-way Transpose-before-Conv sanitizer one dedicated owner and removes its duplicate Swish-local implementation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain